GOcontroll/GOcontroll-Moduline/ModulineCheatSheet.md

 go-test-can -- (points to testcan.js) if a can test plug is attached to the controller this can be called to test if the can busses are functioning correctly

+go-test-leds -- (points to testLeds.py) if a controller has status leds this function can be called to check if all the leds are working correctly

 go-parse-a2l -- (points to parse_a2l.py) parses a /usr/simulink/gocontroll.a2l to a json string, this can then be used by other applications. \
 Normally this gets called automatically by upload-server.js, but can also be called manually in case the server was not used to transfer the file